 to trek up Mount Roraima in Venezuela, which is the flat-topped mountain

 featured in his famous novel ‘The Lost World’!

 How did you start your writing career?

-Thank you for this interview.
+this interview.
 I appreciate it!
 All the best, Nick.

 About the Author